cjfit/nerdhub-frontend/README.md

 I handled the majority of the backend work involved with the project.

-The project was scrapped for lack of business viability but it lives on as an example of a successful proof-of-concept.
+The project was scrapped for lack of business viability but it lives on as an example of a proof-of-concept development application.